Announcements

 Our most immediate need is for a new warehouse location as our lease expires in fall 2026!
 We prefer a southeastern Chester County location, or other safe neighborhood near the PA–DE state line, with 6,000 to 10,000 sq ft, a loading dock and parking for at least a dozen cars.
 If you have any information, please contact OGT volunteers Tom Fuesler or Carla Niesen.

-Serving our community meals during the last full week of each month (January 26-30, 2026).
+Meals on Wheels - Serving our community meals during the last full week of each month (February 23-27, 2026).
 The time commitment is usually 1 1/2 hrs.
 (11:00 AM - 12:30 PM).
 Please contact Susan Fuesler or email the office at info@concordiade.com.
 Meals are picked up at Silverside Church with directions for delivery route.
 Please consider volunteering; you will bless others and be greatly blessed as well!

 Time.
 Talent.
 Treasure.